-The following standards for institutional transcript notation apply to any student accused of a violation of any St. Bonaventure University policy that is defined as a crime of violence reportable under the Clery Act:
+The following standards for institutional transcript notation apply to any student accused of a violation of any St. Bonaventure University policy, including but not limited to a violation that is defined as a crime of violence reportable under the Clery Act:

-- Students suspended after a finding of responsibility for said violations will have the following noted on the transcript: "Suspended after a finding of responsibility for a code of conduct violation." - Students expelled after a finding of responsibility for said violations will have the following noted on the transcript: "Expelled after a finding of responsibility for a code of conduct violation." - Students withdrawing from the University during an investigation, or any time prior to the completion of judicial procedures (including an appeal process), with respect to allegations of said violations, will have the following noted on the transcript: "Withdrew with conduct charges pending."
+- Students suspended after a finding of responsibility for said violations will have the following noted on the transcript: "Suspended after a finding of responsibility for a code of conduct violation." - Students expelled after a finding of responsibility for said violations will have the following noted on the transcript: "Expelled after a finding of responsibility for a code of conduct violation." - Students withdrawing from the University during an investigation, or any time prior to the completion of judicial procedures (including an appeal process), with respect to allegations of said violations, will have the following noted on the transcript: "Withdrew with conduct charges pending." - Students whose degree is withheld pending adjudication of a conduct matter will have the following noted on the transcript: "Conferral of degree has been withheld pending resolution of a disciplinary proceeding regarding an alleged violation of University policy.
+The degree will be awarded upon satisfactory completion or resolution in accordance with University policy."
+This notation is not a disciplinary sanction, but is intended to facilitate an equitable resolution of the process.

-Transcript notations for suspensions may be removed by an Appeals Panel, described below.
+Transcript notations for suspensions may be removed by an Appeals Panel as described below.
 The Appeals Panel may consider appeals for removal of a suspension notation from the official transcript.
 If granted, the suspension notation will be removed no less than one year after the suspension is completed.
 Transcript notations for expulsion may not be removed.
-If a finding of responsibility is vacated for any reason, any such transcript notation will be removed.
+If a finding of responsibility is vacated for any reason, any transcript notation will be removed.